mitranim/gtg/readme.md

 ### Comparison with Mage

-* Mage is only for CLI.
-Gtg is a general library with CLI convenience features.
+* Mage is a CLI.
+Gtg is a library with CLI convenience features.

-* Gtg has no separate installation.
-Just use `go run .` to auto-install, like other dependencies.
+* Gtg does not require an external CLI to function, and doesn't need separate installation.
+Just `go run .`.
+This will auto-install all dependencies including Gtg.

 * Gtg has no special build system.
 No accidental conflicts in imports and declarations.
 No accidental log suppression or log spam.
 No need for special system variables.
 No multi-GiB hidden cache folder stuck forever on your system.